-On the tenth day of Thul Hijjah, pilgrims perform the dawn prescribed ritual, collect pebbles, and then head back to Mina where they will ritualistically throw the pebbles at three walls while declaring the greatness of God, exemplifying the pilgrimage of Abraham where he threw pebbles at the devil as he was tempting him not to follow God's commands.
-This was revived in the pilgrimage example of the Messenger Muhammad.
+On the tenth day of Thul Hijjah, pilgrims perform the dawn prescribed ritual, collect pebbles, and then head back to Mina where they will ritualistically throw the pebbles at three walls while declaring the greatness of God, exemplifying the pilgrimage of Abraham where he threwpebbles at the devil as he was tempting him not to follow God's commands.
+This was relived in the pilgrimage example of the messenger Muhammad.

-Some pilgrims include the sacrifice of an animal in their ritual vow, following Abraham's example.
-They do so after the stoning ritual.
-Pilgrims then head back to nearby Mecca and circle the Ka'bah seven times, and for those who did not already do so, they run between the mountains of Safa and Marwa seven times, exemplifying Hagar's plight from long ago.
+Some pilgrims include in their ritual vow, to sacrifice an animal in following Abraham's example, they do so after the stoning ritual.
+Pilgrims then head back to nearby Mecca and circle the Ka'bah seven times, and for those who did not already do so, they run between the mountains of Safa and Marwa seven times, exemplifying Hagar's plight from millennia ago.
 Pilgrims then return to their tent camps in Mina and spend the night there.